Enes-Kayiklik/Enes-Kayiklik/README.md

 ### Hello, Enes here! 👋
-I'm currently a Android Developer at <strong><a href="https://yoorbit.com/">Yoorbit</a></strong>.
-I am working on some side projects, learning a couple new technologies.
+I'm currently working as an Android Developer at <strong><a href="https://yoorbit.com/">Yoorbit</a></strong>.
+Also, I am working on some side projects, learning a couple of new technologies.
 I love solving problems and playing video games in my free time.

 ##  🛠 Tools I Use
 <p align="left">